Political career of Fidel Castro: (1976–2008)

 Fidel Castro served as President of the State Council from 1976 to 2008.
 During this time he participated in many foreign wars including the Angolan Civil War, Mozambique Civil War, Ogaden War; as well as Latin American revolutions.
 Castro also faced other difficulties as the leader of Cuba, for instance the economic crisis that occurred during the Reagan Era.
-As well as the deteriorating relationship between the Soviet Union and Cuba due to Glastnost and Perestroika (1980-1989).
+As well as the deteriorating relationship between the Soviet Union and Cuba due to Glastnost and Perestroika (1980–1989).
 Beginning in the 1990s Castro led Cuba in an era of economic crisis known as the Special Period.
 During this decade Castro made many changes to the Cuban economy.
 Castro reformed Cuban Socialism due to the withdrawal of the Soviet's backing.
-Subsequently, Cuba received aid from Venezuelan President Hugo Chávez, in a period known as The Pink Tide era (2000-2006).
-On July 31, 2006, Castro passed his duties as the President of the State Council to his brother Raúl due to health reasons.
-Castro renounced his positions as President of the Council of State and Commander and Chief at the February 24 National Assembly meetings in a letter dated February 18, 2008.
+Subsequently, Cuba received aid from Venezuelan President Hugo Chávez, in a period known as The Pink Tide era (2000–2006).
+On July 31, 2006, Castro temporarily delegated his duties to his brother Raúl, who was the vice president, for health reasons.
+Castro then renounced his positions as president of the Council of State and commander and chief at the February 24 National Assembly meetings in a letter dated February 18, 2008.